futurelearn/frontend-exercise/README.md

 We're interested in your technical choices and judgements, reasoning and ability to understand and explain the trade-offs behind them.

-We would like to see markup and CSS that you've written though - so if you want to use it, jQuery is ok, but Bootstrap is not.
+We would like to see markup, styles and script that you've written though - so if you want to use it, jQuery is ok, but Bootstrap is not.

 The user story for this exercise is:

-As a Learner,
+As an Admin user,
-I'd like to view user menu options available to me, accessible from my avatar, So that I can navigate around the site.
+I'd like to view admin menu options available to me, accessible from the admin menu trigger in the admin bar, So that I can navigate around the sites.

-The user avatar that the menu should be accessible from is the initialled coloured square behind the menu in the visual - the avatar doesn't exist yet and so also needs to be built as part of this story.
+The admin menu trigger that the menu should be accessible from is the dotted square behind the menu in the visual - the admin bar and trigger don't exist yet and so also needs to be built as part of this story.

-The file [`visual-user-options-menu.png`](visuals/visual-user-options-menu.png) shows what the avatar & menu should look like when this module is finished.
+The file [`visual-user-options-menu.png`](visuals/visual-user-options-menu.png) shows what the admin bar, trigger & menu should look like when this component is finished.
-The file [`visual-full-screen-for-context.png`](visuals/visual-full-screen-for-context.png) shows the menu in the context of the page when it's activated - please note though that only the avatar and menu need to be built, this visual is just included to give you a sense of where the module should fit on the page.
+The file [`visual-full-screen-for-context.png`](visuals/visual-full-screen-for-context.png) shows the menu in the context of the page when it's activated - please note though that only the admin bar, trigger and menu need to be built, this visual is just included to give you a sense of where the component should fit on the page.

 We've also included the icons, and you can use the pattern library [Futurelearn colour reference](https://www.futurelearn.com/pattern-library/core-patterns/colours) to get the hex values.